stackabletech/trino-lb/docs/design.md

 ## 6. Proxy modes

 trino-lb can be configured to either proxy all calls to the underlying Trino clusters or only the initial `POST` and instruct the client to connect directly to the Trino cluster for the subsequent polling requests.
-It also needs to keep track of all started and finished queries on the Trino clusters, so that it can correctly calculate the number of running queries.

 Read on the [proxy modes page](./proxy-modes.md) for more details.